jkaninda/mysql-bkup/docs/how-tos/backup.md

 ## Recurring Backups

-To schedule recurring backups, use the `--cron-expression` flag or the `BACKUP_CRON_EXPRESSION` environment variable.
+To schedule recurring backups, use the `--cron-expression (-e)` flag or the `BACKUP_CRON_EXPRESSION` environment variable.
 This allows you to define a cron schedule for automated backups.

 ### Example: Recurring Backup Configuration